signaldatascience/R-curriculum/assignments/sql/sqlzoo/sqlzoo.md

 ---
-title: "Homework: SQLZoo Tutorials"
+title: SQLZoo Tutorials
 author: Signal Data Science
 ---

-Over the weekend, work through the 11 tutorials at [SQLZoo](http://sqlzoo.net/).
 SQL is *very* useful for interview questions and is relatively straightforward to learn, so we'll be practicing it continuously throughout the course.

+* Work through the 11 tutorials at [SQLZoo](http://sqlzoo.net/).

 **Read the following important information:**